Welcome to the Blog

 Jan 9, 2013 | A day in my life, Blog, Toy-making TIPS & TUTORIALS

 I love using felt for my softies and doll sewing patterns.
 These days it comes in so many groovy colours it’s hard to pick!
-The best thing about felt is that it doesn’t fray when cutting out so it’s so easy to work with!
-BUT for great looking toys you want to make sure the pattern templates don’t slip while you’re cutting out your felt pieces.
+The best thing about felt is that it doesn’t fray when cutting out so felt is so easy to work with!
+BUT forΒ great looking toys you want to make sure the pattern templates don’t slip while you’re cutting out your feltΒ pieces.

 cutting out felt how to photo tutorial

-PINNING felt pieces is NOT as accurate as you’d think because the pattern templates move or slip as you cut and you can end up with some very wonky shapes!
+When you are cutting out very small, fiddly pieces,Β PINNING felt pieces is NOT as accurate as you’d think.
+This is because the pattern templates move or slip as you cut and you can end up with some very wonky shapes!

 felt how to - pins

-I no longer use pins myself, so I have put together this photo tutorial to show you 5 different techniques that I use to cut out felt EASILY and ACCURATELY!
+I no longer use pins myself, so I have put together this photo tutorial to show you 5 different techniques that I use to cut out Felt EASILY and ACCURATELY!Β First up is the K.I.S.S technique!

 cutting out felt technique - simple